schilli/MOPS/README.md

 You should provide trajectory data that contains only atoms of a single protein, without solvent.

+## Standalone Executable

+The module automatically installs an executable `MDorder` in the users path that will print detailed usage instructions when called with the `-h` flag.

 ## From a python script
 After installation, there will be several files for testing in your `$PATH`.
 The `which` command will help you to locate them.